dperiwal/ToDoApp/README.md

 - Automating sorting of the ToDo items in a list based on the priority value (higher to lower).

 - Support for persisting and restoring priority values along with the names of the current ToDo items using a file.

+- The file DamodarToDoApp1.gif shows the working of the enhanced app in the emulator.

 This initial implementation of the ToDOList assignment has support for the following features: